Stidner/api-docs/source/index.html.md

 # Discount Callback

-This section references the discount system and how it all connects.
+This section references the *optional* discount system and how it all connects.
 There are two parts in this process:

 1. [Stidner Checkout's request](#stidner-checkout-39-s-request), and
 2. [Merchant's response](#merchant-39-s-response)

+As a merchant, you have a URL set up which will accept a POST from Stidner's servers containing a json object, and your response should be another json object showing if the discount code entered was valid or not.

-As a reminder, this is a callback for the discount process; you do not need to use it if you are not using `urls.discount` in the order API.
+Again, this is a callback for the discount process; you do not need to use it if you are not setting `urls.discount` in the order API, and/or if you will not be offering discount codes in the checkout.

 ## Stidner Checkout's request